 Say you decide you’re going to talk to 20 people about becoming a business analyst.
 That might be your first goal.

-So your first step would be to say, “Okay, where can I find the first person?”
+Your first step would be to say, “Okay, where can I find the first person?”

-So you don’t have to see the entire path ahead of you.
+You don’t have to see the entire path ahead of you.

 You just need to see the next step and then from the next step, take the step after that and take the step after that.